Neil Kilkenny: Preston North End

 Kilkenny joined Preston North End on 14 November 2013 on an initial one-month loan.
 On 6 January 2014, he signed for the club permanently until the end of the season.
 Kilkenny played the whole match as Preston beat Swindon Town in the 2015 League One play-off final to gain promotion to the Championship.

 He was released at the end of the 2015–16 season.

 Melbourne City

 On 19 July 2016, Kilkenny joined A-League club Melbourne City on a two-year deal.
 He made his first appearance in a City shirt in a 5–0 friendly match win over Port Melbourne SC on 20 July 2016.

 Kilkenny's performances over the season earned him Melbourne City's Player of the Year award for 2016–17.

 In January 2018, Melbourne City released Kilkenny.

 Perth Glory

-A couple of days after being released by Melbourne City, Kilkenny joined Perth Glory wearing the number 88 jersey until the end of the season.
-On 24 February, Kilkenny scores his first goal for Perth Glory in a 2–1 victory against his former team, Melbourne City.
+A couple of days after being released by Melbourne City, Kilkenny joined Perth Glory.
+On 24 February, Kilkenny scored his first goal for Perth Glory in a 2–1 victory against his former team, Melbourne City.

+Kilkenny spent 3 1/2 seasons at Perth Glory, before being released at the end of the 2020–21 season.

+Western United

+Having been released by Perth Glory, Kilkenny joined Western United ahead of the 2021–22 season.
+Kilkenny spent two seasons at Western United before departing at the end of the 2022–23 season, to return to Perth to play for Perth Division 1 side Sorrento.
+At the end of the NPL WA season, Kilkenny retired.